particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

  * 24 mixed signal GPIO (8 x Analog, 8 x PWM), UART, I2C, SPI
  * USB 2.0 full speed (12 Mbps)
  * JTAG (SWD) pins
- * RGB status pins for LED
+ * Pins for RGB LED used for connection status
- * Reset and Mode pins for buttons
+ * Pins for reset and mode buttons
  * On-module MFF2 Particle SIM
  * Three on-module U.FL connectors for external antennas
  * Connects to your base board or eval board that has a Particle M.2 connector